Karen Mok: 2005–2014: International efforts

 In 2005, she started her international concert tours with the Extremely Karen Mok Show.
 She also assumed the role of creative director and producer in her concert tours.

 In 2013, she launched her English album Somewhere I belong, an East-meets-West reinterpretation of jazz classics.
 The album is recorded in China with East Asian musicians and adding the guzheng on several tracks.
 She showcased this album at Ronnie Scott's Jazz Club, London, on 30 May 2013.
-Mok said about the title of the album: “It’s about what I do, when I feel comfortable, that’s when I’m doing what I love most, that’s singing, that’s when I’m performing on stage, and just singing my heart out, sharing my emotions,” she said.
-“So that’s where I belong.”
+Mok said about the title of the album: "It's about what I do, when I feel comfortable, that's when I'm doing what I love most, that's singing, that's when I'm performing on stage, and just singing my heart out, sharing my emotions," she said.
+"So that's where I belong."
 The Age of Moknificence Tour (2014–2015) celebrated her 20th anniversary in show business.

 2015–2020: Tours and world records

 Mok performing at her concert in Shanghai on 23 June 2018.

 The Regardez Tour (2015–2016) started in Taipei and led Mok to 27 cities in Asia, North America, Europe, Australia, and New Zealand.
 As part of this tour, she was the first Chinese pop artist to give solo concerts in Madrid and Milan.

 The Ultimate Karen Mok Show started on 23 June 2018 with the concert in the Hongkou Football Stadium in Shanghai 23 June 2018 in front of more than 20,000 spectators and totaled 48 concerts in 40 cities in Asia, Europe and Australia.
 The tour was largely conducted in outdoor stadiums, with the maximum attendance of 40,000 in the Beijing Workers' Stadium, Beijing, on 22 September 2019.
 On 12 October 2019, she performed in Lhasa at an altitude of 3650m, setting the Guinness World Record for the Highest Altitude Mass-Attended Music Concert and being the first solo stadium concert in Tibet.
 Her concerts in the Taipei Arena on 7 and 8 December 2019 had the special feature that she performed entirely different song lists on each night.
-The European leg of the tour brought her in London to the Palladium and in Paris to the Folies Bergère, making her the first Chinese pop singer to perform in this venue.
+The European leg of the tour brought her in London to the Palladium and in Paris to the Folies Bergère, making her the first Chinese pop singer to perform in this venue..

+Interrupted by the events around the global Covid pandemic, the tour finished with three concerts in Hong Kong in June 2021.

+In May 2021, Mok won the Starlight Weibo Award 星耀年度金曲 award with Breathing is Hazardous at Weibo Starlight Awards 2020.